w3c/wai-statements/generator.md

     questions:
       - title: Organizational measures
         info: List the measures that your organization undertakes to achieve sustainable accessibility.
 This includes measures such as procurement actions, training, raising awareness, and quality assurance.
 Some of these measures are pre-defined for your convenience but you can add more as needed.
+        input_checkboxes:
+          - title: Include accessibility as part of our mission statement.
+          - title: Include accessibility throughout our internal policies.
+          - title: Integrate accessibility into our procurement practices.
+          - title: Appoint an accessibility officer and/or ombudsperson.
+          - title: Provide continual accessibility training for our staff.
+          - title: Assign clear accessibility targets and responsibilities.
+          - title: Employ formal accessibility quality assurance methods.
+        allow_other: true
+        other_text: Other measure
+        button_text: Add another measure
+        # example: Include people with disabilities in our design personas

   - title: Technical Information